JamieT966/project-portfolio-2/README.md

 ### Features Left to Implement in The Future

-* In the future, I would like to add JavaScript that would allow the animation on the "What We Love About Cheeky Monkeys" images to start when they are scrolled into view.
+* In the future, I would like to add a certificate that is automatically generated based off the user inputs, such as name, score, etc.

-* Cookies pop up - A pop-up banner at the bottom of the webpage to allow cookies, cookie settings or reject cookies.

-* A CAPTCHA function on the contact form to prevent spam from bots.

-* A blog page so the business could post articles relevant to their industry, this would also help boost SEO if used correctly.
+* I would also like to add more questions when I sit down with Chemstore to flesh out more content.

+* There is a possibility of removing the restart button in the future as this becomes less of a quiz and more of a test.
+This would only show if the user recieves a failing grade.

 ## **Testing**